The Jesus Lizard: Reunion tour (2008–2010)

 The Jesus Lizard reformed in 2008 with McNeilly drumming, and began playing concerts the next year.
 These shows included appearances at the Pitchfork Music Festival in Chicago, and All Tomorrow's Parties music festivals in England and New York.
 On October 6, all of the band's Touch & Go studio albums were re-released with improved sound and bonus tracks.
 The albums were remastered by Albini and Bob Weston and packaged with new liner notes and gatefold artwork.
 Following the tour, the individual members returned to other projects and stated that this run of activity was "probably [their] last."

 Post-reunion tour (2010–2016)

 In August 2011 MVD released Club, a concert DVD and double LP of the band's Nashville performance at Exit/In from the 2009 tour.

 In 2013, Yow released Tonight You Look Like a Spider, a solo album that had been in production for almost 15 years on Joyful Noise Recordings.
-The album was released in a limited edition, where the vinyl album was delivered inside of a concrete monolith, instead of a normal record sleeve.
 Yow stated that he'd been inspired to do the album by Mike Patton, and described his compositional process by stating, "I rented a saxophone for 2 months, I borrowed some guitars and some drums, I rummaged through the kitchen, I squeezed a fat cat, I poked and prodded and ended up with my very own music."

 In October 2013, the Jesus Lizard was set to play at the All Tomorrow's Parties event Release the Bats in Melbourne, Australia.
-They cancelled this show due to 'unforeseen circumstances'.
+They canceled this show due to 'unforeseen circumstances'.